 While there is certainly an overlap, there are important differences between executive onboarding and performance failures.
 The vast majority of people that fail in jobs fail for one of three reasons: poor fit, poor delivery, or poor adjustment to a change down the road.

-Poor delivery is an onboarding failure if it’s caused by getting up to speed too slowing and a performance failure later on.
+- Poor delivery is an onboarding failure if it’s caused by getting up to speed too slowly and a performance failure later on.

 The heart of executive onboarding well is converging into the team before trying to evolve it.
 This requires getting a head start, managing the message and then setting direction and building the team leading up to and through your first 100-days or so.
 Follow this with sustaining momentum and adjusting to change and your risk of onboarding failure is greatly decreased.

 Poor fit gets called out either as “They just didn’t fit” or “They weren’t who they pretended to be.”
 It is, by definition, a disconnect, a failed dance of the bumble bees.
 Of course, candidates for jobs should sell before they buy.
 Of course, hiring managers want to position their firms in the best possible light.
 That’s all fine during the early stages of the dance, courtship, recruiting process.

 But shame on you if you don’t change it the moment an offer is provisionally accepted.